Jen and Sarah Hart seemed like they had it all, which is exactly what Jen wanted her Facebook followers to believe.

 It was Hannah, who was missing her two front teeth, and claimed she had been whipped with a belt and not been fed as punishment, according to an incident report.

-"It started out as one time a day and escalated up to three times a day, until a week went by and we decided that we needed to get professional help."
+"It started out as one time a day and escalated up to three times a day," she said, "until a week went by and we decided that we needed to get professional help."

 Finally feeling like they had enough information, the DeKalbs called CPS on March 23, just a few days before the crash.
 Jen didn't answer the door.
 By the next day, the Hart tribe was gone.